ab-emptycup/ab-emptycup.github.io/devlog/dec23-reboot.md

 I tested that the woodwork design interface is working alright.
 Partitioning, sectioning, internals etc. Ofcourse, this needs to be properly implemented in tests later.
 But for now, I think the deployment is in some shape.

 The next step is to test renders.
 I did try a couple of preview renders.
 To monitor, I installed the eccli with `pip install --editable .` The queueing process seems to be working smoothly.
 I tried running a render worker with the saved alias.
+That failed because one of the dependencies is not installed.
+Should be a straighforward fix if a bit tedious.